cdelker/schemdraw/docs/usage/placement.rst

 Three-terminal elements have other named anchors, for example an Opamp has `in1`, `in2`, and `out` anchors.
 Each element's docstring lists the available anchors.

-Once an element is added to the drawing, it contains attributes defining the coordinates of all the element's anchors.
+Once an element is added to the drawing, all its anchor positions will be added as attributes to the element object.
 For example, to draw an opamp and place a resistor on the output, store the Opamp instance to a variable.
 Then call the `at` method of the new element passing the `out` attribute of the Opamp.
-The current Drawing position is ignored, and reset to the endpoint of the resistor.
+The current Drawing position is ignored, and is reset to the endpoint of the resistor.

 .. jupyter-execute::
     :hide-code: